PlaidCloud/website/content/en/docs/concepts/containers/images.md

 it might be possible the container is in [Waiting](/docs/concepts/workloads/pods/pod-lifecycle/#container-state-waiting) state because of `ImagePullBackOff`.

-The status `ImagePullBackOff` means that a container could not start because Kubernetes could not pull a container image (for reasons such as invalid image name, or pulling from a private registry without `imagePullSecret`).
-The `BackOff` part indicates that Kubernetes will keep trying to pull the image, with an increasing back-off delay.
+The status `ImagePullBackOff` means that a container could not start because PlaidCloud could not pull a container image (for reasons such as invalid image name, or pulling from a private registry without `imagePullSecret`).
+The `BackOff` part indicates that PlaidCloud will keep trying to pull the image, with an increasing back-off delay.

-Kubernetes raises the delay between each attempt until it reaches a compiled-in limit, which is 300 seconds (5 minutes).
+PlaidCloud raises the delay between each attempt until it reaches a compiled-in limit, which is 300 seconds (5 minutes).

 ## Multi-architecture images with image indexes

 As well as providing binary images, a container registry can also serve a [container image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 An image index can point to multiple [image manifests](https://github.com/opencontainers/image-spec/blob/master/manifest.md) for architecture-specific versions of a container.
 The idea is that you can have a name for an image (for example: `pause`, `example/mycontainer`, `kube-apiserver`) and allow different systems to fetch the right binary image for the machine architecture they are using.

-Kubernetes itself typically names container images with a suffix `-$(ARCH)`.
+PlaidCloud itself typically names container images with a suffix `-$(ARCH)`.
 For backward compatibility, please generate the older images with suffixes.
 The idea is to generate say `pause` image which has the manifest for all the arch(es) and say `pause-amd64` which is backwards compatible for older configurations or YAML files which may have hard coded the images with suffixes.

 ## Using a private registry